-What happens next

-When you tell us about significant changes, we may simply note the information and use it to update our records.
+You need to: What happens next Tell us about significant changes immediately We may simply note the information and use it to update our records.
+If you're not sure if it's a significant change, submit an enquiry via SVTS and we'll tell you.
 We may consider whether we see the changes as a risk, but we can't object to the change in the same way we can for a change in control.